technofocus-pte/aisoltnsazmlopsprv/Lab 1/Lab1.md

 will discover how to set up a dedicated workspace to organize and manage their machine learning projects effectively.
 This workspace serves as a central hub for collaboration, experimentation, and deployment.

-1. Sign in to the Azure portal at <https://portal.azure.com> if not already logged in.

 2. From the Azure portal home page, select **+ Create a resource**.